 Why do people hate change?
 Because most people feel comfortable doing what they have always been doing.
 “If it ain’t broke, don’t fix it,” they say.
 Psychologically speaking, it’s not just that people fear change, (although they absolutely do) It’s also that they genuinely believe what they’ve been doing, and how they’ve been doing it, is the best possible way to do it.
 And the longer they’ve been doing it this way, the better, more efficient, more economical, etc., it is (or so they believe).

 Change is a constant within every organization.
+As such, change management and communication-related courses can be the ointment needed to keep the gears of an organization moving smoothly.
 New leadership, new processes, new requirements or regulations — employees can’t avoid the inevitability of change.
 But with wrenches thrown into the gears, workplace tensions and drama arise.
 Why do people get so worked up about change?
 What are their underlying fears?
 What are they really worried about?

 Employees have quickly become a major opponent of change.
 And while there are several reasons why people hate change, the primary one is the bad management of change in the workplace.
 Simply say the word "change," and employees dig in their heels.